-Mary Anne offers private 1-1 music therapy sessions.
+Mary Anne offers private 1-1 music therapy sessions and group sessions in the community.

 Since 2014 she has been working with children, adolescents, and adults with depression, anxiety, attachment disorders, learning disabilities, autism, social, emotional and behavioural problems, brain injury, and with people suffering from dementia.